imranmani89/Microservice/README.md

 # MarketApp - Microservices Architecture

-A distributed microservices application built with .NET 8.0 that demonstrates a scalable, message-driven architecture for handling orders with Email and SMS notifications.
+A simple distributed microservices application built with .NET 8.0 that demonstrates a scalable, message-driven architecture for handling orders with Email and SMS notifications.

 ## 🏗️ Project Architecture